 But fortunately, there is a simpler way to get to the sweet stuff, understanding how retention works for you now and where you can improve it.

-You can get the whole Retention Analysis ready-to-use, without filling data in or creating formulas.
-With graphs, cohorts and automatic updating with every new order you get.
+Customer retention analytics give you the whole retention analysis ready-to-use, without filling data in or creating formulas.
+Analytics include graphs, cohorts and automatic updating with every new order you get.

-Plus one metric it’s hard to calculate in excel – time between orders.
+Plus two metrics it’s hard to calculate in excel – repeat purchase rate and time between orders.

 And best of all – you can have it in about 10 minutes.